cburchert/shitcoin/README.md

 ## Instructions

 Connect to the challenge on port 8327.
 This will open the flag shop.
-While the flag shop is open, you can connect with the blockchain client to the given port:
+While the flag shop is open, you can connect with the blockchain client to the port shown by the flag shop:

 ```
 ./client.py <server_ip> <blockchain_node_port>